Mehauk/Journal/src/content/posts/Compiling MeCab for Android.md

 ---

 # Compiling MeCab for use in Android
 The package [[https://mvnrepository.com/artifact/org.chasen.mecab/mecab-java|mecab java]] requires the `libmecab-java.so` shared library to be packaged with the android application.
-This article steps through the various steps required to build this library.
+This article walks through the various steps required to build this library.

 ##### The Rundown
 There are three steps To properly build and use `libmecab-java.so`;